moebiussurfing/ofxWindowApp/README.md

 This openFrameworks addon debugs, auto stores and recalls the basic app window state/settings:

-* window position (x, y)
+* Window position (x, y)
-* window size (w, h)
+* Window size (w, h)
-* window mode (window/full screen)
+* Window mode (window/full screen)
-* app target fps settings, real current framerate, and vsync state
+* App target fps settings, real current framerate, and vsync state
-* "trigs alert" and shows a performance bar when fps drops under the expected frame rate
+* "Trigs Alert" and shows a performance bar when fps drops under the expected frame rate

 When you use the addon for the first time into a project and no JSON file is present, you need to set the initial settings:
 ```
 windowApp.setSettingsFps(30);
 windowApp.setSettingsVsync(false);
 ```

 To show or hide the window info you must call:
 ```
 windowApp.setShowDebug(true);
 ```

 The addon auto loads the settings when your app starts and stores too on app exit.
 Nothing more it's required.

-The JSON file will look like:
+The JSON file (AppWindow.json) will look like:

-AppWindow.json
 ```
 [
     {